dlwh/epic/README.md

 Chalk is a library for natural language processing (NLP).
 It is based on the [OpenNLP](http://opennlp.apache.org/) library, but will be transitioning to more use of Scala (rather than Java) as new capabilities are added.

-The name Chalk comes from my son's stuffed elephant.
+The name Chalk comes from the name given to one of Jason's son's stuffed elephants.
 "Chalk" obviously has a great connection to writing (and thus text processing).
 Of course, it also follows the what-your-kid-called-his-elephant naming convention precedent established with Hadoop. :)

+### What's inside

+The latest stable release is 1.1.1.
+It includes:

+* All the code from the OpenNLP library (apart from that in [Nak](https://github.com/scalanlp/nak)), slightly reorganized.
+* Code (still preliminary) for working with [the MASC corpus](http://www.americannationalcorpus.org/MASC/About.html) to enable training of models on the annotations it provides.
+See [the tutorial](wiki/Tutorial) for details.

+Note that the domain has changed from **com.jasonbaldridge** (v1.0) to **org.scalanlp** now.

 ## Using Chalk

-The latest stable release is 1.1.0.

 In SBT:

-    libraryDependencies += "com.jasonbaldridge" % "chalk" % "1.1.0"
+    libraryDependencies += "org.scalanlp" % "chalk" % "1.1.1"

 In Maven:

     <dependency>
-       <groupId>com.jasonbaldridge</groupId>
+       <groupId>org.scalanlp</groupId>
        <artifactId>chalk</artifactId>
-       <version>1.1.0</version>
+       <version>1.1.1</version>
     </dependency>

 ## Requirements